teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 The original "joker poker" video game was basically just poker on a computer.
 Kramer can't copyright poker, and can't copyright a video game that replicates *pure* poker.
 However, *Hi-Lo Double Up Joker Poker* was poker with a few additional twists and some original artwork.
 The judge decided that these little additions gave the game just a "taint of originality," and that this sliver of originality warranted "thin" copyright protection.

 Thin copyright protection only works against nearly identical clones.
-Fortunately for Kramer, the judge decided that *Joker Poker 54* was just such a nearly-identical clone.

-Drew's clone replicated Kramer's original game so closely that it triggered infringement, despite the thin protection.
-The defendant had made some superficial changes like inserting "the name 'Lynch Enterprises' in the attract mode, inserted the insignia 'LE' on the back of the playing cards, and changed some of the wording in the attract and play modes."
-Weighing against these superficial changes was the fact that Drew's *Joker Poker 54* copied every other detail of the original game, right down to the easter egg:
+But Drew's clone replicated Kramer's original game so closely that it triggered infringement, despite the thin protection.
+Drew had made some *superficial* changes.
+It inserted "the name 'Lynch Enterprises' [a DBA] in the attract mode, inserted the insignia 'LE' on the back of the playing cards, and changed some of the wording in the attract and play modes."
+However, weighing against these superficial changes was the fact that Drew's *Joker Poker 54* copied *every other detail* of the original game, right down to the easter egg:

 > Kramer Manufacturing embedded in its program a hidden legend that would appear only when the game's buttons were pressed in an abnormal sequence.
 The defendants' program shows that the legend is included in its copy.

 The judge called the two games "virtually identical" and noted that the dissimilarities "appear quite obviously to be the result of a studied effort to make minor distinctions between the two" games.
 The defendant was trying "to appropriate the plaintiff's design either outright or by frivolous variation." [*Kramer Manufacturing v.
 Andrews*, 783 F. 2d 421 (4th Cir.
 1986)](http://scholar.google.com/scholar_case?case=5294172034546412150)

 **Takeaway**: Video Games based on old card games or sports will receive only **thin** copyright protection.
 Thin copyright might catch identical clones, but not much else.
+If you copy everything down to the easter-egg, but change the name on the title screen, your clone will still be considered "identical" and infringe even a thin copyright.

 **Note**: "Taint of originality" is a funny phrase.
 The more common copyright term of art is "modicum of creativity."